 Plane, Ellen; Hill, Kristina (2017), Minimum Depth to Groundwater for the Coastal San Francisco Bay Area, v7, UC Berkeley Dash, Dataset, https://doi.org/10.6078/D1W01Q

 This dataset shows estimated values for minimum depth to groundwater in the coastal Bay Area.
 The estimation is based on an interpolation that uses ground elevation data and minimum depth to water values measured at monitoring wells in the nine Bay Area counties over the past 20 years.

-Note: results shown only for areas within 1km of well points in our dataset.
+Note: results shown only for areas within 1km of well points in the dataset.
 If data is missing for a coastal location, this does not indicate anything about the water table at that location, but rather a lack of available data.
 Please reference the shapefile included in the NoDataZones folder for areas within 1km of the Bay but excluded from the output for this reason.

 - This dataset cites http://geotracker.waterboards.ca.gov/data_download_by_county